Alejio20/alx-system_engineering-devops/0x02-shell_redirections/README.md

 7-file: Creates a file named exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the test Best School ending by a new line
 8-cwd_state: Writes into file ls_cwd_state the result of the comamand ls -la
 9-duplicate_last_line: Duplicates the last line of the file iacta in the working directory
+10-no_more_js: Deletes all the regular files(no the directories) with a .js extension that are present in the current directory and all its subfolders